ni/data-record-ad/docs/IO Plugin Tutorial.md

 <img src="https://user-images.githubusercontent.com/15633959/154979199-e8fb5515-37d2-403d-aa80-6da8e54fdd91.png" width="300">

 The first plugin will generate random numbers.
 The second plugin will save the generated numbers to disk as a text file.
-The final plugin can be injected between the random number generator and the text file logger and it will allow the user to scale the random numbers.
+The third plugin can be injected between the random number generator and the text file logger and it will allow the user to scale the random numbers.

+As developers move through the tutorial they should note that less detailed instructions are provided for the second and third plugins - this is intentional.
+If there are questions, the instructions for the first tutorial should be referenced.

 ## Update IO Plugin Project Template